meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

       }
 ```

-Role mappings must be configured for all [project roles](./meshcloud.project.md#project-roles), you can refer to the official [Azure documentation](https://docs.microsoft.com/bs-latn-ba/azure/role-based-access-control/built-in-roles) for additional information on Azure roles.
+Role mappings must be configured for all [meshProject roles](./meshcloud.project.md#project-roles), you can refer to the official [Azure documentation](https://docs.microsoft.com/bs-latn-ba/azure/role-based-access-control/built-in-roles) for additional information on Azure roles.

 As [described](./meshstack.azure.index.md#subscription-provisioning), provisioning can be configured to use an enterprise enrollment account or pre provisioned subscriptions.